 For advice on implementing the regulations, NSW and other states use the national Code of Practice for Hazardous Manual Tasks 2011, developed by SafeWork Australia.
 This has legal status under the NSW WHS Act and provides the most current advice on managing manual handling risk.
 The code has no status in Victoria but adds to “best practice” so is relevant guidance for Victorian workplaces.

-Our popular hydraulic scissor lift tables provide a fantastic alternative to workers lifting heavy materials themselves.
-These versatile lifting tables for sale are used to raise and lower heavy and awkward materials and equipment, and can be custom manufactured to suit almost every handling requirement.
-From low profile, which can be loaded with a hand pallet truck, right through to a high lift table that can rise meters from the floor, we stock an extensive range of options to choose from.
+Our popular hydraulic scissor lift tables provide a safe and easy alternative to workers lifting heavy materials themselves.
+These versatile lifting tables for sale are used to raise and lower heavy and awkward materials and equipment.
+They can be custom manufactured to suit almost every handling requirement.
+From low profile, which can be loaded with a hand pallet truck, right through to a high lift table that can rise meters from the floor.
+They are also available in stainless steel construction for demanding and corrosive environments.

-The Sitecraft quickstak is a battery/electric smart walkie stacker.
-These feature a self levelling device which automatically lifts and lowers fork tynes, enabling loading and unloading from the pallet at a safe working height.
-These are used extensively at the end of production and processing lines when boxes and packaged goods need to be stacked on pallets.
+Sitecraft’s Quickstack is a battery/electric smart walkie stacker.
+These feature a self levelling pallet stacking device, which automatically lifts and lowers the fork tynes, enabling loading and unloading from the pallet at a safe working height.
+As far as material handling devices are concerned, walkie stackers are used extensively at the end of production and processing lines when boxes and packaged goods need to be stacked on pallets.

-Sitecraft also offers spring-operated, self-levelling turntables that are ideal for pallets and materials lifting.
+Sitecraft also offers spring-operated, self-levelling turntables that are ideal for pallets (pallet lifting) and materials lifting.
 The popular Palift pallet lifter is available with a range of spring combinations, enabling it to be used with different pallet weights.
-It’s also available in either a durable galvanised or stainless steel finish, making it ideal for sterile food processing areas.
+It’s also available in either a durable galvanised or stainless steel finish, making it the ideal pallet lifter for sterile food processing areas.
 This versatile material handling equipment also minimises the chances of back injury to operators while loading or unloading palletised goods.
-In addition, the Palift is available with optional castors for easy mobility.
+In addition, the Palift pallet lifter is available with optional castors for easy mobility.

 Drum handling equipment is used to safely lift, turn and decant from steel and plastic drums.
 Our range includes battery/hydraulic and air operated units to create intrinsically safe environments.
 Drum lifters and rotators are also available for use with forklifts.

-We also stock wheelie bin tippers that are perfect for emptying wheelie bins into larger skip bins.
+We also stock wheelie bin tippers that are ideal for emptying wheelie bins into larger skip bins.
 These manual handling devices are designed to suit a wide range of bin sizes and configurations.
-Bin tippers can be supplied for use with mains power, battery/electric, or air powered.
-A solar powered unit is also now available for remote locations where other power sources may not be available.
-One of our popular models, The Mega Dumpa, is specially designed for tipping large mobile dump bins and skips.
-Custom built units are also available for manufacturing industries, ideal for tipping raw materials and ingredients onto production lines.
+Wheelie bin tippers and wheelie bin lifters can be supplied for use with mains power, battery/electric, or air powered.
+A solar powered bin lifter and bin tipper unit is also now available for remote locations where other power sources may not be available.
+One of our popular bin tipper models, The Mega Dumpa, is specially designed for tipping large mobile dump bins and skips.
+Custom built bin lifting and bin tipping units are also available for manufacturing industries, ideal for tipping raw materials and ingredients onto production lines.

-To learn more, about Sitecraft air castor systems and air lifting equipment or to obtain a quote, contact our expert sales team today.
-We have three conveniently located warehouses in Melbourne, Sydney and Brisbane.
-This allows us to provide Australia wide service.
+To learn more about our air castor systems and air lifting and moving equipment, contact the expert sales team at Sitecraft.
+We have three conveniently located service centres and warehouses in Melbourne, Sydney and Brisbane.
+This allows us to provide Australia-wide service.